 If you’re using iOS 9 or iOS 10

 1Password 3 was removed from the App Store in 2012.
 It can’t be updated directly to the latest version.
-However, you can migrate your data to 1Password 6.
+However, you can migrate your data to the latest version of 1Password.

 Before you get started, make sure you have: